-Schizophrenia is a mental illness that can cause psychosis, but schizophrenia is not the only cause of psychosis.
-In some cases, other mental illnesses cause psychosis, including major depressive disorder, bipolar disorder, borderline personality disorder, etc.
+Schizophrenia is a mental illness that can cause psychosis, but schizophrenia is not the only mental disorder that causes psychosis.
+In some cases, major depressive disorder, bipolar disorder, borderline personality disorder can also cause psychosis.

 Some symptoms of psychosis or psychotic features

 Here are some symptoms of psychosis:

 - Hallucinations- Sees or hears things that no one else sees or hears.
 The most common type of hallucination is hearing voices.

 - Disorganized thinking and speech- Hops from one topic to another, makes up words, and it is hard to follow what they are saying.

 - Abnormal or disorganized behavior- Has a difficult time going places or accomplishing simple tasks such as purchasing groceries.

 - Overwhelmed, tired, loses interest in daily activities.
 Little or no emotional expression.

 If you would like to learn about my psychosis theory, click the link to read this blog post.

 Those who have psychosis are medically advised not to use marijuana